Skip to main content

 No online booking platform or website is listed in current data.
 The most reliable route is to call ahead directly or, if you are staying locally, ask your accommodation to assist with a reservation.
 For summer terrace dining, give yourself at least three to four days' notice to secure an outdoor table.
 Walk-ins may be possible for indoor lunch mid-week outside peak season, but confirming in advance is the safer approach.

 Summer is the primary season here.
 The terrace is the restaurant's strongest asset and it comes into its own from late May through early September when the weather on Lake Lugano is settled and warm.
-Autumn is worth considering for a returning visitor: the seasonal menu will have shifted, the crowds drop off after September, and the lakeside light in October has its own character.
+Autumn works for a returning visitor: the seasonal menu will have shifted, the crowds drop off after September, the lakeside light in October has its own character.
 Mid-week visits in both seasons offer a quieter room than weekends, when cross-border traffic from Switzerland tends to peak.

 How It Compares